Although we now leave behind the Sugg family, we remain to examine the history of their temporary family home — the Anchor Inn.

 It was probably at this time that Hubert Henri Sugg and his family rented the house and remained there until their departure to the ‘Steel City’ in South Yorkshire in 1864.

 In 1871 John was landlord of the Anchor Inn.
-In August 1869, as owner of the Cricketer’s Arms (a previous name for the Anchor?), he had been refused a victualler’s license (The Derbyshire Times and Chesterfield Herald).
+In August 1869 and again in August 1870, both times as owner of the Cricketer’s Arms (a previous name for the Anchor), he had been refused a victualler’s license.

 By 1873 the Rutland Cricket Club had fenced in the old Cricket Ground and was charging for admission.